Keeping sheep as pets

 Sheep are social animals.
 They should not be raised singly.
 It is best to keep them in flocks.
 It takes about five sheep for sheep to display their natural flocking instinct.
 In the minimum, pet sheep should be kept in pairs.
-They can also be kept with other livestock, especially goats.
-When sheep are co-mingled with other livestock, you need to make sure they don't consume feeds or mineral mixes that have been formulated for other livestock and contain added copper.
+They can also be kept with other livestock, especially goats, but their preference is their own kind.
+When sheep are co-mingled with other livestock, you need to make sure they do not consume feeds or mineral mixes that have been formulated for other livestock and contain added copper.
 It is not recommended that horned animals be kept with polled animals.

-Orphan, poddy, or bummer lambs -- those raised on a bottle or bar -- often make the best pets because they will naturally bond to their care giver.
+Orphan, poddy, or bummer lambs -- those raised on a bottle or milk bar -- often make the best pets because they will naturally bond to their care giver.
 This is probably why sheep were domesticated in the first place, before most other animals.
-However, if you start with orphan lambs, you need to be aware that they are more vulnerable to disease (including worms) their first year because of their often compromised start in life.
+However, if you start with orphan lambs, you need to be aware that they are more vulnerable to disease (including worms) their first year because of their often-compromised start in life.

 Orphans often do not consume enough colostrum, the first milk produced by the ewe after she lambs.
 Colostrum helps to jump start the lamb's immune system.
 Orphan lambs are usually weaned earlier than dam-raised lambs, so they are forced to "grow-up" quicker.
 By the same token, it is not recommended that orphan lambs be fed a milk diet for an extended period of time.
 It is best to wean them by the time they are 6 to 8 weeks of age.
 Abomasal bloat and other digestive problems are common with orphan lambs, especially those raised by inexperienced people.